TiagoCornalo/TiagoCornalo/README.md

 ### <div align="center">I'm Tiago, a Software Engineer from Argentina</div>

-- 🔭 I’m currently working on Coally as Frontend Tech Lead
+- 🔭 I’m currently working on Todo Noticias as Arc Xp Developer

 - ❓ Ask me about anything related to MERN stack and related technologies